Does Drinking Water Help You Lose Weight? Learn more about how to speed up your weight loss and keep super healthy at the same time.

-If by drinking water you are replacing a fizzy (sugar laden) drinks habit, you are going to see a significant effect on your weight loss.
+Certainly, if you’re drinking water instead of a fizzy (sugar laden) drink, you’re are going to see a significant positiveeffect on your weight loss.

 Until fairly recently water was the main drink for everyone.
 However, this has been gradually reduced as people turn to milky coffees or Fizzy drinks.